University Administrative Policies

 3. Time Reports for Bi-weekly Staff and Student Employees

 Departments must complete internal time sheets for each nonexempt staff and student employee signed by each employee's respective supervisor.
 These internal time sheets must accurately record the time employees begin and end their work, as well as the beginning and ending time of each meal period.
 They must also record the beginning and ending time of any split shift or departure from work for personal reasons other than for the employee's fifteen (15) minute break.
 Entries should be made daily to the nearest tenth of an hour.
-Internal time sheets are available on the Payroll Office website
+Standard time sheets are available on the Payroll website

-In order for employees to be paid on the biweekly payroll, summary information from internal time sheets must be entered electronically for each employee using the HR Banner System no later than the deadline date published by the Payroll Officeusually the Monday following the end of the pay period.
-Once the time is entered, the on-line form must be submitted electronically to the department administrator authorized to approve electronic time input.
-Electronic approval must be completed prior to the published deadline.
 Employees will NOT be paid until time is entered on-line and approved on-line.
-There is a period of time up to four (4) business days after the deadline that the system will not be available to make these corrections due to payroll processing.
+There is a period of time up to two (2) business days after the deadline that the system will not be available to make these corrections due to payroll processing.
 Additional information, such as hours for sick and annual leave, holidays, overtime, and compensatory time should be entered in the HR Banner system where applicable.
-The total hours column should reflect the total number of hours to be paid, including leave and overtime hours.
-Refer to Policies 3400 "Annual Leave," 3410 "Sick Leave," 3405 "Holidays"3305 "Overtime" and 3310 "Compensatory Time" for more information.
+The “total hours” column should reflect the total number of hours to be paid, including leave and overtime hours.
+Refer to UAP 3400 (“Annual Leave”), UAP 3410 (“Sick Leave”), UAP 3405 (“Holidays”)UAP 3305 (“Overtime”) and UAP 3310 (“Compensatory Time”) for more information.

-3.1.
+3.2.
 Reconciliation of Internal Time Sheets to Electronic Reporting

-An authorized administrator must electronically approve the departmental time report entered into the HR Banner System before it will be submitted for payment.
-This electronic approval must take place before the published deadline.
 Depending on the number of internal time sheets submitted, the authorized administrator may not be able to conduct a full reconciliation of the electronic time report to each internal time sheet before the electronic approval deadline.
 In such cases the approver should review the electronic time report for reasonableness, electronically approve the electronic time report, and then conduct a full reconciliation of internal time sheets to the electronic time report as soon as possible after approval but no later than the next scheduled payroll deadline.
 All reconciliations must be signed by the administrator authorized to approve electronic time reports.
-If any corrections are needed, the authorized administrator must submit a UNM Biweekly Payroll Time Entry Adjustment Form signed by the employee's supervisor to the Payroll Office as soon as possible.
-The request must explain the correction needed and include a copy of the applicable internal time sheet.
+If any corrections are needed, the authorized administrator must submit a UNM Biweekly Payroll Time Entry Adjustment Form signed by the employee, employee's supervisor, and timekeeper/approver or time manager to the Payroll Office as soon as possible.
+The request must include a copy of the signed timesheet and memorandum signed by the dean, department head, or director that explains the correction needed.

 3.3.
 Errors in On-line Information